frenck/spook/documentation/integrations/script.md

 ### Unknown referenced triggers

 Scripts are inspected for the trigger configurations they contain, such as the ones a `wait_for_trigger` step waits on.
-A trigger no installed integration can provide takes the whole script down with it: it fails validation and becomes unavailable.
+If no installed integration can provide a trigger a script waits on, the whole script goes down with it: it fails validation and becomes unavailable.

 Home Assistant raises a generic issue about the script without saying which trigger caused it.
 Spook names the trigger.